 How Excess Weight Affects Sleep

-The majority of the studies that reveal a correlation between weight and sleep have found that increased weight is associated with decreased sleep quality, and that individuals with lower a BMI have better sleep.
+The majority of the studies that reveal a correlation between weight and sleep have found that increased weight is associated with decreased sleep quality, and that individuals with a lower BMI have better sleep.
 These findings were also consistent amongst groups with and without sleep apnea.
 One study concluded that in general, obese adolescents experience less sleep than non-obese adolescents.

 Another study, which evaluated 250 men and women with an average BMI of 45 (a healthy weight tends to be a BMI of 18.5 to 24.9), found significant differences in sleep quality when compared to non-overweight control participants.
 Those who weighed more had an increased number of awakenings throughout the night and a decreased amount of time in deep sleep in comparison to the control group.1